Ice bridges and snow fills: Construction, maintenance and decommissioning

-On this page:
+On this page

-1.0 About this code of practice
+Submit a notification1.0 About this code of practice

-This code of practice outlines Fisheries and Oceans Canada (DFO)'s national best practices for ice bridges and snow fills.
-Ice bridges and snow fills are 2 methods used for temporary winter access to the other side of a watercourse in areas where an existing crossing is not available or practical to use.
+Ice bridges and snow fills are two methods used for temporary winter access to the other side of a watercourse in areas where an existing crossing is not available or practical to use.

 An ice bridge is constructed by flooding the ice surface of a watercourse.
 By building up the ice thickness, vehicles can cross over the watercourse without disturbing the bed and banks or restricting water movement beneath the ice.
 Snow fills are crossings constructed with clean compacted snow on top of the ice or in a channel that is dry or frozen to the bottom.
-In some cases interconnected logs are used to reinforce the ice bridge, snow fill or approaches.
+In some cases, interconnected logs are used to reinforce the ice bridge, snow fill or approaches.

-- disturbance of watercourse beds and banks
+- disturbance of watercourse or water body bed and banks

 - release of sediments or other deleterious substances